It happened without warning. It happened so fast, like a band-aid being ripped off.

-We had hoped with all the distractions the outside world had to offer, she would eventually get tired and return to her slumber.
+We decided to go for a joyride in the car and had hoped the distractions of the outside world would make her tired and return to slumber.
 We thought it was just one of those situations where her body was tired but her mind was fighting against the need to sleep.
 Normal kids’ antics, right?

 But when we got back home, she was still cranky.
 She did eventually, decided to rest her eyes and fell asleep in front of the TV.

 I was relieved.
 She’ll be back to normal once she wakes up, I told myself.